jkcso/Distributed-Tradeoffs/README.md

 ## System 07
 ### URB (Majority-Ack Uniform Reliable Broadcast)
 (URB) Deliver message only after the message has been beb-delivered by a majority (quorum) of processes.
 The majority contains at least one correct process.
 Fail-silent algorithm where process crashes are not reliably detected.

+## Note
+In this repo there exists a subset of my work, often intentionally broken or misleading to avoid disrespectful people from copying and pasting.